forestgrape/coronavirus/2_biological/life-forms.md

 ### How Life Forms Growth
 Plants adapt the environment by different growing patterns.

+#### Tropisms
 > // The word tropism comes from Greek 'tropos' which means turning.
 Correction: ~~For the movement of an organism, tropism describes the change of direction upon a stimulus.
 This is generalized to describe how forms of life behave under different stimuli or circumstances.~~ -> In botany tropism is used to describe when plants turn to growth in a specific direction upon a stimulus.
 Phototropism is when plants growth towards the sunlight and hydrotropism is when the root growth towards water. [wikipedia article on tropism]

 ##### Tropism
 > *Tropism* denotes here how organisms growth subject to environmental influences.
 When a life form growths preferable in some settings, the life life form has a tropism for that setting.